-Its safe to say that I took the news very hard and ended up holding a grudge for good part of a decade and most importantly I made some bad decisions and learned lessons the hard way.
+Its safe to say that I took the news very hard and ended up holding a grudge for a good part of a decade and most importantly I made some bad decisions and learned lessons the hard way.
 Living in a mildly depressed world, drinking too much, numbing my mind with TV.
-There were a lot of late nights and not much self reflection.
-Despising a sport that gave me so much.
+There were a lot of late nights and not much self-reflection or appreciation.
+Ultimately despising a sport that gave me so much.

 I had fallen into The Sedated Life Trap.

 If your on the go, Listen to the Podcast episode about A Sedated Life

 In 2009, I was Diagnosed with Stage 4 Hodgkin’s Lymphoma.
 Talk about a kick in the ol’ man parts!

 And, talk about getting yanked out of the rut you’ve been wallowing in for 10 years.
 This was a shock!

 Everything slowed down to a standstill.
 But what started to happen was what appeared to be a miracle and a blessing.
 Self-reflection started to appear, concern was peaking around the corner.
 And interest in life became decisive.
 But this took time as this chapter was unfolding.

 For the record, I’m technically no expert.
 But I’m pretty sure how cancer became such an influential part of my life, That I am damn close!

 Here are 10 examples to why lymphoma became a defining moment in my life.

 Holding a grudge is one of the most hurtful and painful things a person can do to themselves.
 This alone mentally wreaks havoc on you.